 Sticking to a template rigidly

-Whether you're applying for your first job or have applied for plenty over the years, cover letter templates are incredibly useful for structuring your letter to the tee.
+Whether you're applying for your first job or have applied for plenty over the years, cover letter templates are incredibly useful for structuring your letter to a tee.
 However, you mustn't take the template too literally, or your result could be too generic.
 Instead, use the boilerplate text as a guide – and only that.

 Sub in your name, the position you're applying for and other details marked by blank spaces.
 Continue by tweaking the paragraphs so that they are tailored sufficiently to you and your application, highlighting your most pertinent achievements.

 Most importantly, adjust the text so that it sounds like you and isn't obviously a template.
-Make it personable with your own writing style and point of view.
+Make it personable, with your own writing style and point of view.
 Templates can be great starting points, but your own words are how you'll convince the HR manager that you're genuinely interested and a good fit for the role.

 Regurgitating your CV